Walk the Beautiful Fairy Glen along the Kilbroney river.

 knowledge of all hill walking, biking, parks and local history available on site from the owner.

 Our Wonderful Historic Kilbroney Park Rostrevor, The great Meadow with the Ancient Oaks.
-The Narnia trail, Tree Trail, Heritage Trail, Cloughmore Trail, Slieve Martin, Eagle Mountain and all the other extensive walking Trails and the World class bike trails.
+The Narnia trail, Tree Trail, Heritage Trail, Cloughmore Trail, Slieve Martin, and all other extensive walking Trails and bike trails.
+The ancient Oak forest.

 Castlewellan Park. with the largest maze in Ireland, Great walks & the Wonderful Annesley Arboretum.

 Tullymore Forest Park. with Slieve Donard highest mountain in N Ireland at Newcastle.

 ½ hour to Newry city, shopping, clubs, Restaurants, Omniplex Cinema, Bagenal Castle Museum, The Cathedral.